Fallout 4: 111 Tips to Survive Survival Difficulty

 Establish settlements at Red Rocket Truck Stop or Sanctuary quickly

-When you start your adventure into the wasteland, you'll emerge from vault 111 as far to the north west as possible.
-The first objective will be to travel to your character's previously lived-in home slightly to the south east.
+When you start your adventure into the wasteland, you'll emerge from vault 111 as far to the northwest as possible.
+The first objective will be to travel to your character's previously lived-in home slightly to the southeast.
 There you'll find Sanctuary.
 This settlement is perhaps one of the best in the entire game since it has all necessary workbenches, room to grow food, and even a nearby river to build a water purifier.

 Once you leave to investigate the nearby town of Concord, you'll come across a fuel station known as Red Rocket Truck Stop.
 This is personally my favorite for many reasons.
-First off it is fairly isolated, small, and unassuming.
+First off, it is fairly isolated, small, and unassuming.
 Secondly, it's small, meaning it's minimalist and easy to take care of.
 Few, if any, settlers will stay there.
-The best reason is that all workbenches are clustered together in one location, meaning immediate access without travelling between houses.
+The best reason is that all workbenches are clustered together in one location, meaning immediate access without traveling between houses.